 Dollars for BitcoinsThe new partnership enables Dukascopy’s customers to fund their USD-denominated accounts with Bitcoin, and also withdraw funds from their accounts in the form of cryptocurrency.
 The exchange will support the swap between USD and BTC, according to the Bitstamp announcement made on Jan 25.

+Soon, Dukascopy’s clients will be able to send Bitcoin (BTC) to their traditional bank accounts and convert deposited coins to USD.
+Meanwhile, withdrawals from fiat-denominated accounts can now be converted to BTC and transferred to customers’ crypto wallets.
 At this stage, Dukascopy supports only Bitcoin transactions with USD as a base fiat currency.
 The bank warns, however, that it takes some time to process BTC deposits and withdrawals, and they will be served only during business days.
 Thus, clients should consider the risks of possible losses caused by price fluctuations.

 CRYPTO BANKING: We partnered with @DukascopyBankSA, a leading Swiss online #bank, to enable #bitcoin account funding for their clients.
 Read more: https://t.co/g2dnVgf6xJ #adoption pic.twitter.com/Z4erFf604U— Bitstamp (@Bitstamp) January 25, 2019